 Origin: Before Decortication

-The pleurectomy itself has been used to treat mesothelioma patients since roughly the same era as the EPP.
-A pleurectomy is the part of the procedure involving the removal of the lining surrounding the lung, the pleura.
-Removing the affected pleura allows for greater breathing comfort, but doesn’t do much to improve survival times.
+A pleurectomy is the part of the procedure that involves the removal of the lining surrounding the lung, known as the pleura.
+Removing the affected pleura allows for greater breathing comfort, but doesn’t do much to improve a patient’s survival time.
 For this reason, the EPP was used more often in patients who were eligible for the surgery.

-Decortication is the part of the P/D after the pleura is removed, which focuses on excising the existing tumors surrounding the lung.
+Decortication is the second part of the P/D after the pleura has been removed.
+It focuses on excising any remaining visible tumors surrounding the patient’s lung.

-The addition of decortication to the pleurectomy was the turning point for treating pleural mesothelioma patients surgically and with survival results comparable to the EPP.
+The addition of decortication to the pleurectomy was the turning point for treating pleural mesothelioma patients surgically.
+The procedure has survival results comparable to the EPP.

 A Less Radical Answer to the Extrapleural Pneumonectomy?

-Controversy remains over whether the EPP or the P/D is the optimal procedure for patients.
-Some medical professionals argue the EPP is unnecessary and can still leave the cancer behind, whereas others argue a P/D doesn’t do enough to remove the cancer.
+Controversy remains over whether the P/D is the most optimal procedure for pleural mesothelioma patients.
+Some medical professionals argue that the EPP is unnecessary and can still leave cancer behind.
+Other experts believe that P/D doesn’t do enough to remove a patient’s cancer.

-The most important factor in determining which procedure to use remains the patient’s personal diagnosis.
-The extent of a patient’s mesothelioma often dictates the type of surgery that is most beneficial for them.
+The most important factor in determining which procedure to use depends on a patient’s diagnosis.
+The extent of a patient’s cancer and cell type often dictates the type of surgery that is most beneficial for them.
 Connect with top mesothelioma specialists to get the right treatment for your unique diagnosis.

 Who is Eligible for Pleurectomy Surgery?

-Before undergoing any major surgery, patients have to be physically fit enough to handle the stress associated with surgery.
-For that reason, patients are monitored to assure they are capable of handling the procedure.
+Before undergoing any major surgery, patients have to be physically fit enough to handle the stress and recovery associated with surgery.
+For these reasons, patients are monitored to assure they are capable of handling the procedure.
 This is imperative for reducing operative mortality rates.